carl2087/life-sort-drf-api/README.md

 The custom task model is designed to allow the user to set a more detailed task that has multiple options and plan for a bigger event task in the future.

-The custom task model containds the following fields:
+The custom task model contains the following fields:

  * owner - Primary key of the user who generated the task.
  * date created - Date and time for the creation of the task.